Dry bean production occurs predominantly in Zone 1 in the irrigated fields of Southern Alberta surrounding Bow Island, Taber and Vauxhall.

 - Drain soaking water and rinse beans in cool water.

-- Combine soaked beans and water, bring to a boil.
+- Combine soaked beans and fresh water, bring to a boil.

 - Simmer for 60 to 90 minutes or until beans reach desired tenderness.